denten-books/plain-text/5-chapter.md

 Plain text + fleas from the Unix book should go here.

+## 5.3 Plain Text in Unix
+Plain text preveleges a certain etics of humanity.
 ## 5.3 Smart Contracts (A Legal Interlude)

 Legal fictions rise to veil the emerging affordances of